 Small holder farms

 Small holder farms supply over 85 % of all food in the world.
 These farmers produce food for their family and sell something to people not in the farming business.
-This means, these farmers produce a wide variety of crops to suit the needs.
+This means, these farmers produce a wide variety of crops on a small amount of land, to suit the needs.
 Mono culture is absent as are many pests and crop diseases.